pesu-dev/pesuacademy/README.md

 - Python 3.11 or higher
 - Dependencies (automatically installed with uv): - beautifulsoup4 - httpx - pydantic - python-dotenv - selectolax

-To start contributing to the auth project, you'll need to set up a local development environment.
+To start contributing to the PESUAcademy project, you'll need to set up a local development environment.
 We recommend using a virtual environment with either conda or uv to manage dependencies and prevent conflicts with your other projects.

 ### Setting Up Your Environment